Auth

 2. Add a new Third-party Auth integration in your project's Authentication settings.

-3. If you are using Third Party Auth in local development, create and attach restrictive RLS policies to all tables in your public schema, Storage and Realtime to prevent unauthorized access from unrelated Firebase projects.
+3. If you are using Third Party Auth when self hosting, create and attach restrictive RLS policies to all tables in your public schema, Storage and Realtime to prevent unauthorized access from unrelated Firebase projects.

 4. Assign the role: 'authenticated' custom user claim to all your users.